 Finally, you have internships where you are basically the “errand boy (or girl).”

 These types of internships can be a bit frustrating because you might not actually be working on projects that are going to utilize your skills as a budding software developer, but might instead be fetching coffee or doing some other menial task.

-It’s probably a good idea to get an idea of what you’ll be doing as an intern before signing on as one.
+It’s probably a good idea to ask about what you’ll be doing as a Software Engineering intern before signing on as one.

 Ask directly, and try to contact previous interns to get an idea of what the job will actually be like.

 Before we move on, I do want to say one more thing about the “errand boy” type of internship.

 It’s not necessarily a bad thing.
 Often proving that no task is below you and that you are willing to do whatever it takes is an extremely admirable character trait.

 Companies who have these kinds of internships are testing for just that—not always, but often.